Regression Language Models for Code: Related Work and Motivation

 \section{Related Work and Motivation}

-A fundamental issue of many previous techniques is the substantial effort required for feature engineering, when dealing with computational graphs.
-Even if a useful featurization can be found, typically the dependence on rigid aspects of the graph such as connectivity patterns and statistics may not be applicable to similar tasks, making them non-transferrable.
+A fundamental issue of many previous techniques when dealing with computational graphs is the substantial effort required for feature engineering.
+Even if a useful featurization is found, typically the dependence on rigid aspects of the graph such as connectivity patterns and statistics may not be applicable to similar tasks, making them non-transferrable.

 For example, in the compiler and programming languages communities, previous techniques \citep{concorde, static_analysis_memory, query_performance_prediction, application_signatures, awic} have proposed \textit{count-based} techniques, by counting the occurrences of specific commands or aggregating program metrics and representing their statistics as a final fixed-length vector for tabular regression models such as multi-layer perceptrons (MLPs), random forests, and nearest neighbors.
-To align more with the graph-based nature of code, other works \citep{mira_static_analysis, scientific_code_prediction, source_code_deep_learning} first represent code as syntax trees over fixed corpuses of commands and then learn regression model coefficients over either specific components such as edges, or end-to-end via a GNN.
+To align more with the graph-based nature of code, other works \citep{mira_static_analysis, scientific_code_prediction, source_code_deep_learning} first represent code as syntax trees over fixed corpora of commands and then learn regression model coefficients over features such as edge counts, or ultimately train end-to-end via a GNN.
 Unfortunately, the moment a new command or kernel is introduced, this may invalidate all previous efforts and the entire process may need to be started from scratch.